imagej/imagej.github.io/_pages/scripting/clojure.md

 -   Select it from the plugins menus.
 -   Type 'l' (L), start typing its name, push the down arrow and then return to execute it.
--   If it was the last executed command, just type {% include key content='Shift' %}+{% include key content='R' %} (shortcut to "Process - Repeat Command").
+-   If it was the last executed command, just type {% include key keys='Shift|R' %} (shortcut to "Process - Repeat Command").

 The script is <b>always</b> read directly from the source file, so no updating of menus is needed (unless its file name changes).